smikhalevski/doubter/README.md

 // → 'bar'
 ```

-You can infer the input and output types of the shape:
+Infer the input and output types of the shape:

 ```ts
 type MyInput = typeof myShape['input'];